 In the example above, features assigned a status of Launched or Won't do will always be filtered off of the Roadmap and will not appear in the linking popup on the Insights board.

 Removing a status

 When you remove a status, there may be existing features and subfeatures currently marked with that status.
 If this happens, you'll be prompted to indicate which status these features and subfeatures should be assigned.

 Follow the steps below to remove a status:

-- Click on the avatar, then Settings ().
+Click on your workspace name on the lefthand navigation, then Settings ().